Posting News and Events on COE Website

 COE Computer Requirements and Recommendations

-Minimum Laptop Requirements
+Minimum Laptop Requirements (to access VLAB)

-- Mouse (For those working with SolidWorks)
+- Mouse (for SolidWorks)

 - 13″ screen or larger recommended

-Recommended laptop specifications (beyond requirements above)
+Recommended laptop specifications

 Some software is available free or at a discount through the myNortheastern portal (see Software Downloads and Tech Marketplace under the Services & Links tab).

-The Mathematics Department recommends that student have a graphing calculator as an example models TI-83 – TI-86 from Texas Instruments.
+The Mathematics Department recommends that students have a graphing calculator as an example models TI-83 – TI-86 from Texas Instruments.
 Certain calculators may not be used in some cases, so it is always best to check with a course instructor.

 Engineering Computer Center